 What is happening with own and cross elasticities?
 Regular price elasticity consists of two components: own elasticity is used if all products change price together, and cross elasticity is used if the competition is changing price and you are not.

-The second myth suggests that due to economic hardship, these cross elasticities would increase a lot, as shoppers compare prices more.
+The second myth suggests that due to economic hardship, these cross elasticities would increase a lot, as shoppers jump to price comparison more often.
 The fact is that cross elasticities around the world remained very similar, bringing us to the conclusion that consumers are still primarily driven by the price of products.

 Thus, we have busted the second myth as well.